Datasets

 plot

-to the chart. - Show the plot.
+method on the history DataFrame. - Show the plot.

-history.plot(title='PE Ratio Over Time', figsize=(15, 8))
+df.plot(title='PE Ratio Over Time', figsize=(15, 8))

 plt.show()